hanabi/hanabi.github.io/README.md

 * Download and install [Node.js](https://nodejs.org/en/) (if you don't already have it installed).
 Select the "Current" version instead of the "LTS" version.
 * Download and install [Git](https://git-scm.com/downloads) (if you don't already have it installed).
+* Download and install [VSCode](https://code.visualstudio.com/) (if you don't already have it installed).
 * Open "Git Bash" from the Start Menu.
 (If you are not on Windows, then just open a terminal/shell.)
   * By default, Git Bash will start in your home directory. (e.g. `C:\Users\[YourUsername]\`)
-* [Optional] In the terminal, navigate to the directory where you want the source code of the website to live.
+* [Optional] In the terminal, change to the directory where you want the source code of the website to live.
 For example, if you want it to live in your "Documents" folder, then type `cd Documents`.
 * Clone the website by pasting in the following command:
   * `git clone https://github.com/hanabi/hanabi.github.io.git`
+* Go into the cloned directory:
+  * `cd hanabi.github.io`